-With many industries increasingly relying on leased equipment and machinery, many original equipment manufacturers are turning to product-service packages where they deliver (typically lease) the physical assets.
+With many industries increasingly relying on leased equipment and machinery, many original equipment manufacturers (OEMs) are turning to product-service packages where they deliver (typically lease) the physical assets.
 An integrated service contract will be offered for the asset.
 A classic example being Rolls Royce power-by-the-hour aircraft engines.
 Service contracts offered by original equipment manufacturers have predominantly focused on maintenance and upkeep activities for a single asset.
 Interestingly enough, manufacturing industries are beginning to adopt the product-service paradigm.
-However, one of the unique aspects in manufacturing settings is that the leased system is often not a single asset but instead a multi-unit system (e.g. an entire production line).
+However, one of the unique aspects in manufacturing settings is that the leased system is often not a single asset but instead a multi-unit system (e.g., an entire production line).
 In this paper, we develop a lease-oriented maintenance methodology for multi-unit leased systems under product-service paradigm.
-Unlike traditional maintenance models, we propose a leasing profit optimization policy to adaptively compute optimal preventive maintenance schedules that capture following dynamics: (1) the structural dependencies of the multi-unit system, (2) opportunistic maintenance of multiple system components, and (3) leasing profit savings.
-We demonstrate the performance of our multi-unit maintenance policy by using a leased automotive manufacturing line, and investigate its impact on leasing profits.
+Unlike traditional maintenance models, we propose a leasing profit optimization (LPO) policy to adaptively compute optimal preventive maintenance (PM) schedules that capture the following dynamics: (1) the structural dependencies of the multi-unit system, (2) opportunistic maintenance of multiple system components, and (3) leasing profit savings (LPSs).
+We demonstrate the performance of our multi-unit maintenance policy by using a leased automotive manufacturing line and investigate its impact on leasing profits.